nitrogen/nitrogen/README.markdown

 Follow the tutorial at [http://nitrogenproject.com/doc/tutorial.html](http://nitrogenproject.com/doc/tutorial.html)

+## Building Nitrogen on Linux and OSX

+The [Getting Started](http://nitrogenproject.com/doc/index.html#sec-3) guide covers this.

 ## Building Nitrogen on FreeBSD

+Install Erlang from

-Make sure you have gmake installed, and use `gmake` instead of `make`
+Make sure you have `gmake` installed, and use `gmake` instead of `make`

 Example: